 In August 2004, certain current and former hourly restaurant team members filed a putative class action lawsuit against us in California Superior Court alleging violations of California labor laws with respect to meal periods and rest breaks.
 The lawsuit sought penalties and attorney's fees and was certified as a class action by the trial court in July 2006.
 In July 2008, the California Court of Appeal decertified the class action on all claims with prejudice.
 In October 2008, the California Supreme Court granted a writ to review the decision of the Court of Appeal and oral arguments were heard by the California Supreme Court on November 8, 2011.
 On April 12, 2012, the California Supreme Court issued an opinion affirming in part, reversing in part, and remanding in part for further proceedings.
 The California Supreme Court's opinion resolved many of the legal standards for meal periods and rest breaks in our California restaurants.
 On September 26, 2013, the trial court granted plaintiffs' motion to certify a meal period subclass and denied our motion to decertify the rest period subclass.
 We intend to continue our vigorous defense of this lawsuit.
-Given the trial court's recent ruling, Management believes it is reasonably possible that a loss has been incurred but the amount cannot be reasonably estimated at this time given there are significant issues to be resolved that will have a material impact on the potential range of loss.
+Given the trial court's recent ruling, we believe it is reasonably possible that a loss has been incurred but the amount cannot be reasonably estimated at this time given there are significant issues to be resolved that will have a material impact on the potential loss or range of loss.
+Subsequent to the end of the quarter, the participated in a mediation where preliminary settlement discussions began, but a settlement was not achieved and significant issues still remain to be resolved that will have a material impact on the potential range of loss.

 We are engaged in various other legal proceedings and have certain unresolved claims pending.
 Reserves have been established based on our best estimates of our potential liability in certain of these matters.
-Management is of the opinion that, apart from the discussion above, there are no matters pending or threatened which are likely to have a material adverse effect, individually or in the aggregate, on our consolidated financial condition or results of operations.
-However, Management understands that evaluating contingencies related to litigation is a complex process involving subjective judgment on the potential outcome of future events and the ultimate resolution of litigated claims may differ from our current analysis.
+We are of the opinion that, apart from the discussion above, there are no matters pending or threatened which are likely to have a material adverse effect, individually or in the aggregate, on our consolidated financial condition or results of operations.
+However, we understand that evaluating contingencies related to litigation is a complex process involving subjective judgment on the potential outcome of future events and the ultimate resolution of litigated claims may differ from our current analysis.
 Accordingly, we review the adequacy of accruals and disclosures pertaining to litigated matters each quarter in consultation with legal counsel and we assess the probability and range of possible losses associated with contingencies for potential accrual in the consolidated financial statements.